Jimmy Buffett, enduring ‘Margaritaville’ singer turned mogul, dies at 76 - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Brandon Griggs, Megan Thomas and Lisa Respers France contributed to this report.
+CNN’s Michelle Watson, Nouran Salahieh, Megan Thomas and Lisa Respers France contributed to this report.